yuyan-z/fil-rouge/README.md

 It contains functions to draw arcs, places, transitions and simulate 2D Petri Net on JFrame.

-## IArc interface
-It provides abstract methods to be implemented in Arc, ZeroArc and EmptyArc classes.

 ## IPetri interface
 It provides methods for to be implemented in PetriNet